 USB Drive: Types of memory devices that plug into a USB port.
-These devices are data communications.
+These devices are commonly called flash drives or memory sticks.

-VHF Communicator: Communications device used for remote operations and calibration as well as processes SGCP4000 / MS4000 vital system logic.
+VHF Communicator: Communications device used for remote operations and calibration as well as data communications.

-VLP: Vital Logic Processor - One of two microprocessors on the CPUII+ module, approximately 250.
-The Z Level approaches 0 when shunted.
+VLP: Vital Logic Processor - One of two microprocessors on the CPUII+ module, processes SGCP 4000/MS 4000 vital system logic.